rayburgemeestre/starcry/README.md

 - `OpenEXR` - used for writing exr files
 - `tvision` - used for the console UI
 - `inotify-cpp` - used for monitoring changes to loaded js file on disk.
+- `redis` - used for pub/sub between starcry and remote rendering workers

 Almost everything is statically linked, resulting in a relatively portable binary.

 The Web UI is based on Vue2.
-Currently the UI is using Buefy, which is not going to support Vue3.
+Currently, the UI is using Buefy, which is not going to support Vue3.

 Currently waiting for Vue3 to become more mature before switching to it.